Policies

 General

-- It fully supports use of the shared drive as the means by which all staff should file and manage the electronic records they create and receive in the course of their work for the Centre.
+- It fully supports the use of the SharePoint as the means by which all staff should file and manage the electronic records they create and receive in the course of their work for the Centre;

 Ownership of Records

-- Records must not be permanently removed from the offices of the Paul Mellon Centre or used for any activity or purpose other than the Centre’s official business.
+- Records must not be permanently removed from the offices and digital storage systems of the Paul Mellon Centre or used for any activity or purpose other than the Centre’s official business.

 Purpose of Records Management